-Complete details of the boiler, controls, installation and commissioning in the Benchmark checklist at the back of this book.
+missioning in the Benchmark checklist at the back of this book.
 It is important that the Benchmark checklist is correctly completed and handed to the user.
-Failure to install and commission the appliance to the manufacturers instructions may invalidate the warranty.
+Failure to install and commission the appliance to the manufacturers instructions will invalidate the warranty.